Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Kent State and its opponents have gone over the current 63-point total in three of seven games (42.9%) this season.
+- Kent State and its opponents have combined to put up more than 64.5 points in three of seven games this season.

-- Ohio's games have gone over 63 points in just one opportunity this season.
+- Ohio has not yet combined with its opponents to score more than 64.5 points in a game this season.

-- The 65 points per game these two squads have surrendered to opponents this season are two more than the 63 total in this contest.
+- These two squads surrender a combined 65 points per game, 0.5 more than this contest's over/under.

-- Golden Flashes games this season feature an average total of 64.9 points, a number 1.9 points higher than Saturday's over/under.
+- The Golden Flashes and their opponents have scored an average of 64.9 points per game in 2021, 0.4 more than Saturday's total.

-- The 53.7 PPG average total in Bobcats games this season is 9.3 points fewer than this game's over/under.
+- In 2021, games involving the Bobcats have averaged a total of 53.7 points, 10.8 fewer than this game's set over/under.

 Kent State Stats and Trends

-- Kent State's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Kent State's games this year have hit the over on two of seven set point totals (28.6%).

-- Kent State is 2-1 against the spread and 2-1 overall in games when it puts up more than 30.7 points.
+- When Kent State scores more than 30.7 points, it is 2-1 against the spread and 2-1 overall.

-- When Kent State picks up over 418.4 yards, the team is 2-1 against the spread and 2-1 overall.
+- Kent State is 2-1 against the spread and 2-1 overall when the team piles up over 418.4 yards.

-- The Golden Flashes have five giveaways this season, while the Bobcats have six takeaways .
+- The Golden Flashes have turned the ball over five times this season, one fewer than the Bobcats have forced (6).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.